 Canned Dog Food – The Pros

 Canned dog foods typically have much less grain and carbs in them than kibble foods (a huge plus for arthritic dogs), even if you aren’t buying grain-free canned food.
-This is because kibbles require a large amount of carbs – as much as 50% – so they can go through the machinery and be extruded into kibble form.
-Since this process isn’t necessary for canned food, these typically have more meat protein which are good for your dog (depending on their sources – remember, try to stick to lean proteins for arthritic dogs).
+This is because kibbles require a large number of carbs – as much as 50% – so they can go through the machinery and be extruded into kibble form.
+Since this process isn’t necessary for canned food, these typically have more meat protein which is good for your dog (depending on their sources – remember, try to stick to lean proteins for arthritic dogs).

 Canned dog food also typically has fewer chemical additives than kibble, as well as less artificial flavoring and coloring – which can all contribute to harmful inflammation.
 Canned foods don’t need the kind of preservatives that kibble does because they are preserved through the canning process.